 - Control humidity: Keep indoor humidity levels at 35 to 50 percent.
 Use dehumidifiers (either single-room units or a whole-house system) to keep humidity at the required percentage.

-Black Diamond Plumbing & Mechanical provides expert heating, cooling, plumbing, electric and duct cleaning services throughout Chicago and the surrounding communities.
+Black Diamond Plumbing & Mechanical provides expert heating, cooling, plumbing, electric and duct cleaning services.
 Contact us today for more information on controlling allergies and what you can do to reduce allergens in your home.

 Written by Rick Sperando